7span/laravel-bunny/README.md

 ```
 make a private URL using Bunny Net.

-You need to pass Below parameter is required.
+You need to set the below parameter.

 - api_key
 - signed_url
 - expiration_time

-Note : if you do not pass expiration time then automatically consider 5 minutes.
+Note: If you do not pass the expiration time then automatically consider 5 minutes.

-after 5 minutes, the URL will be is expired.
+after 5 minutes, the URL will expire.

-- below function using you can make a private url.
+- below function using you can make a private URL.

+  generatePrivateImageUrl($path)

-  you need to pass media path.
+  You need to pass the media path.

 ## Example
 ```